Skip to content

 I promised you the reality, so here it is.

-**The always-on problem**: For proactive messaging to work, ClawdBot needs to run 24/7.
-If it's on your laptop and you close the lid, your assistant goes to sleep.
-The solution is running it on a VPS—a virtual private server—which adds complexity and cost.
-This isn't a "install and forget" tool.
+The always-on problem: For proactive messaging to work, ClawdBot needs to run 24/7.
+If it’s on your laptop and you close the lid, your assistant goes to sleep.
+The solution is running it on a VPS or a hosting platform — which adds complexity and cost.
+This is exactly the problem that AI agent platforms like BrainRoad solve: they run the agent infrastructure for you on isolated Kubernetes containers, so your agent stays on even when your laptop doesn’t.

 Cost unpredictability: API billing can spiral fast.
 One heavy week of conversations could cost more than the previous month.
 The $200 Claude Max option caps this, but you’re trading cost certainty for usage limits.

-**Technical barrier to entry**: Yes, it's "one command to install."
+Technical barrier to entry: Yes, it’s “one command to install.”
 But then you need to configure messaging platform integrations, manage API keys, potentially set up a VPS, and troubleshoot when things break.
-This is not built for non-technical users.
-Yet.
+If you’re comfortable on the command line, you’ll be fine.
+If not, this isn’t ready for you yet.

 How Do You Set It Up?